pabloarzaoo/pabloarzaoo/README.md

 # Hi, I'm Pablo!!

 Developer with experience in alot of things :3.
-Focused on building systems that handle real-world data with reliability and performance.
 Currently developing a meteorological analysis platform that integrates radar, satellite, and atmospheric data.

-Interest in data science and applied meteorology, building tools for analysis.
+Interest in data science

----

-## Work

-- Web and desktop development
-- API integration
-- Real-time data processing
-- Data science
-- Scalable systems

 ---